anishsrinivasan/nodejs-remix/readme.md

 ## Tech

-NodeJS Remix uses a number of open source projects to work properly:
+NodeJS Remix uses a number of open source projects to work properly.

 - Typescript
 - Express